-to read the thesis;

-- to reach an independent judgment on the thesis, against the appropriate criteria for the award, without consulting the external examiner about the assessment, and to record this on an Initial Report Form prior to the viva; - to send their completed Initial Report Form to the Postgraduate Research Education Team at least one week prior to the viva; - to oversee the arrangements for the assessment process including liaising with the external examiner to set a date for the viva; - to ensure that the department notifies the candidate of the date of the viva; - to oversee the proceedings at the viva in accordance with University regulations and policies; - to come to an agreement with the external examiner as to the outcome of the examination; - with the external examiner, to complete the Joint Report Form, and compile the list of corrections if required; - in the case of a pass with corrections, to notify the Postgraduate Research Education Team when they have received the corrected thesis from the candidate and to assess the corrected thesis within a reasonable time period.
+- to read the thesis; - to reach an independent judgment on the thesis, against the appropriate criteria for the award, without consulting the external examiner about the assessment, and to record this on a Preliminary Report Form prior to the viva; - to send their completed Preliminary Report Form to the Postgraduate Research Education Team at least one week prior to the viva; - to oversee the arrangements for the assessment process including liaising with the external examiner to set a date for the viva; - to ensure that the department notifies the candidate of the date of the viva; - to oversee the proceedings at the viva in accordance with University regulations and policies; - to come to an agreement with the external examiner as to the outcome of the examination; - with the external examiner, to complete the Joint Report Form; - in the case of a pass with corrections, to notify the Postgraduate Research Education Team when they have received the corrected thesis from the candidate and to assess the corrected thesis within a reasonable time period.
 For minor corrections this should be within two weeks and for major corrections within one month of receiving the corrections from the candidate. - in the case of a referral, normally to re-examine the referred thesis.